sniederb/funnel-travel-extension-base/README.md

       implementation creates files, it must do so using `SettingItem.KEY_FILESTORE`.
 Note that the directory is *independent of the account*, ie. it is in the extension's responsibility to manage directories per account if this would be necessary.
 - The key `SettingItem.KEY_ISPRODUCTION` holds a Boolean indicating whether the current context is production or not
+- TripDataProducer will additionally receive `SettingItem.KEY_ACCOUNT_UUID` as UUID

 ## Types of extensions